AdaCore/spark2014/docs/develguide/flow_analysis.rst

 To summarize: we seem to have an O(|E|*|V|) implementation that is on par with the state-of-the art libraries and so far it is good enough for us.

+Renamings of controlled objects
+*******************************

+In flow analysis we often use renamings like this:

+   Var_Def : Flow_Id renames
+      A.Variables_Defined (A.Variables_Defined.First);

+which might seem minor, but actually is meant to avoid genuine performance bottlenecks that happened with explicit copies like this:

+   Var_Def : constant Flow_Id :=
+      A.Variables_Defined (A.Variables_Defined.First);

+The issue is that objects like Flow_Id and even more flow vertex attributes (i.e. elements of the "FA.Atr" map) tend to be "big", i.e. they are records with container components.
+Unsurprisingly, local copies of such objects are expensive.

+When written as renaming the code is actually expanded into something like:

+   Tmp : constant Container_Instance_Package.Reference :=
+      Container_Instance_Package.Element (...);

+where the Reference_Type is ultimately a pointer and is very cheap.
+This type is declared with Implicit_Dereference aspect, which allows GNAT to magically use it where an element type would be needed.
+We could explicitly use this type in flow, but that would be quite verbose; renamings seem much better.